-Mid-way between the two major metropolitan cities of innovation and along the corridor of Interstate 35 and SH130, the Texas Innovation Corridor has unexpectedly developed its own innovation ecosystem.
+Mid-way between the two major metropolitan cities of innovation and along the corridor of Interstate 35 and SH130, the Heart of Texas Innovation Corridor has unexpectedly developed its own innovation ecosystem.
 This region includes the communities of Buda, Dripping Springs, Kyle, Lockhart, Luling, San Marcos, Uhland, and Wimberley.

 Hailed by Forbes as "The Next Great Metropolis," the Texas Innovation Corridor is a launching pad for commercialized innovation.
 According to U.S. Patent & Trade Office, and U.S. Census data, Hays and Caldwell Counties alone have filed over eleven times the number of utility patents per capita than the entire state of Texas and nine times that of the U.S.

 The innovation taking place in the region is greatly influenced by Texas State University - one of the state's largest universities.
 Since 2012, Texas State has been designated as an Emerging Research Institution, currently doing cutting-edge research in materials science, nanotechnology, life sciences, and computer science.